 Unless you have enough money to build a recording studio from the ground up, this is an awesome deal to get started on manifesting your ideas and being able to save them in hi-res audio files such as WAV, FLAC, or MP3s.

 Studio One Artist is included with your purchase of the Audiobox as I mentioned above.
 This particular DAW is pretty straightforward to learn how to use.
-After watching a couple YouTube videos and spending time messing around with the program, you’ll start to feel like an expert soon enough.
+After watching a couple of YouTube videos and spending time messing around with the program, you’ll start to feel like an expert soon enough.
 Like anything that’s worth doing, it might not be as easy as tying your shoes but well worth it nonetheless.

 Without getting too deep into giving a Studio One tutorial, just know that when you want to make some music, it’ll be there at your fingertips waiting to be of service.